epi-project/brane-documentation/user-guide/src/system-admins/installation/control-node.md

 └ node.yml
 ```

-You already generated the `infra.yml` file, and the `node.yml` file is the file we will generate next.
-The `config/certs` directory will be used to store the certificates for each of the domains; we will do that in the [following section](#TODO).
+The `config/certs` directory will be used to store the certificates for each of the domains; we will do that in the [following section](#adding-certificates).

 Assuming that you have the infrastructure file stored as `config/infra.yml`, the following command can be used to create a `node.yml` for a central node:
 ```bash